sandeepmistry/aimldevfest-workshop-2019/exercises/exercise5.md

 # Exercise 5: Machine Learning

 We're going to use [Google Colab](https://colab.research.google.com) to train our machine learning model.
-Colab provides a Jupyter notebook that allows use to run our machine learning model in your web browser.
+Colab provides a Jupyter notebook that allows us to run our machine learning model in a web browser.

 ![Screenshot of Google Colab website](../images/colab.png)